Our Location

 Radiation Therapy

-CyberKnife radiotherapy differs from traditional radiotherapy in several key ways:
+The CyberKnife radiotherapy differs from traditional radiotherapy in several key ways:

-• Pinpoint Accuracy: CyberKnife uses real-time imaging and tracking to continuously adjust the radiation delivery, ensuring precise targeting of the tumor throughout the treatment.
+• Pinpoint Accuracy: The CyberKnife uses real-time imaging and tracking to continuously adjust the radiation delivery, ensuring precise targeting of the tumor throughout the treatment.

 • Minimized Radiation Exposure: The system's advanced targeting capabilities minimize radiation exposure to healthy tissues surrounding the tumor, reducing the risk of complications.

-• Frameless: CyberKnife utilizes advanced image-guidance technology, eliminating the need for rigid immobilization frames that are used in traditional radiosurgery.
+• Frameless: The CyberKnife utilizes advanced image-guidance technology, eliminating the need for rigid immobilization frames that are used in traditional radiosurgery.

-• Fewer Treatment Sessions: CyberKnife typically requires fewer treatment sessions than traditional radiotherapy, often completing treatment in just a few sessions instead of weeks.
+• Fewer Treatment Sessions: The CyberKnife typically requires fewer treatment sessions than traditional radiotherapy, often completing treatment in just a few sessions instead of weeks.

 Who determines if I am a good candidate for radiotherapy?